otegecmis/yokatlas-web-scraper/README.md

 ### 3. Warning

-This project is for `educational purposes only`, and `I take no responsibility` for any issues that may arise from its use.
+This project is for `educational purposes only` and `I take no responsibility` for any issues that may arise from its use.